mhSangar/side-by-side/content/blog/2019-11-01_how-to-personal-blog-gatsby-and-docker/index.md

 ## Adding Docker to the mix

 In my first attempt, I installed *Gatsby* locally following the tutorial, but having that package on my npm list was bugging me.
 I prefer not to mess my local installation with more and more packages so, I finally decided to move it to a container.
-This way, it gives me the opportunity to migrate the project to another machine (for me, the PC tower of my room) and set everything up fast and easy.
+This way, it allows me to migrate the project to another machine (for me, the PC tower of my room) and set everything up fast and easy.
 Besides, I spent much less time on this than I expected...
 I had to make it a bit more difficult 🙄

-I must say that I'm not an expert of Docker (to be honest I'm very newbie 😅), so comment below anything that seems wrong to you!
-Follow the steps below or just [go directly to the result][1].
+I must say that I'm not a Docker expert (to be honest, I'm very newbie 😅), so let me know if anything seems wrong for you!
+Follow the steps below or just [go directly to the result](#launch-your-app-locally).
 I recommend the long way, though.

 ## Installing Docker and Docker Compose